bigabdoul/BlazorFormManager/WALK-THROUGH.md

 Run the application with **Ctrl+F5**.
 Navigate to `/account/register`, fill in the form and submit it.
 You'll still get a 404 HTTP error.
 Let's fix that now.

-## Step 11: Creating the Web API endpoint
+## Step 11: Creating the Web API endpoints

+### 11.1 Creating the user registration Web API endpoint

 In the project _{APP NAMESPACE}.Server_, right-click on the **Controllers** folder and add an empty API Controller (_Add > Controller... > API Controller - Empty_).
 In the